DevMilk/Gemerator/README.md

 Other Solutions to improve model:

-1.Generating Generator inputs based on all gem images' color distribution
+1. Generating Generator inputs based on all gem images' color distribution

 2. Using convolution, flattening and upsampling in keras model

 ------------------------------